 Research means many things to many people.
 I like to start with two guide books.
 Guide books come in all sizes and shapes but they really do present different material.
 Start with a general tourist book (Fodor’s, Frommer’s, The Unofficial Guide series) for a quick written overview of the place you are interested in and then buy a more detailed (lots of pictures, diagrams, maps)(Insight, Knopf Guides).

-Once you are considering a specific place assign the family to begin looking for newspaper articles (Wall Street Journal, New York Times Sunday edition is particularly good), Magazines (National Geographic obviously, but also look in Conde Nast, National Geographic Traveler and other travel magazines), and TV shows on The Travel Channel, Discovery, PBS and others.
+Once you are considering a specific place such as Maid Near Me from Surrey, BC, assign the family to begin looking for newspaper articles (Wall Street Journal, New York Times Sunday edition is particularly good), Magazines (National Geographic obviously, but also look in Conde Nast, National Geographic Traveler and other travel magazines), and TV shows on The Travel Channel, Discovery, PBS and others.
 This task is especially good for the male of the household if he is known for reading multiple newspapers and channel surfing.
 Some incredibly fruitful resources are the Sunday travel section of your home newspaper, New York Times Sunday Travel, and the Book reviews in the Wall Street Journal on Fridays, and The Sunday Book Review magazine in the New York Times.

 If you are not into reading then consider going to Google travel videos and peruse the various list of video’s available on your subject and order the one’s you want to watch.
 YouTube is a great resource for travel videos.